• Skip to main content

 3. Make Your Choices Count

-Okay, so you might splurge a bit, but make your splurges count.
-Seriously.
+Okay, so you might splurge a bit – that’s perfectly fine – but make your splurges count.
 Don’t waste 40 grams of carbs on a dumb store-bought roll or pre-packaged pie.
-Find that homemade dessert or favorite potato dish and savor a few bits of it.
+Find that homemade dessert or favorite potato dish and savor a small portion.

 4. Enjoy Your Meal

 Don’t feel guilty.
-Enjoy your meal and make it last.
+Enjoy your meal and make it last, slow down and focus so you can be thankful and savor it!

 5. Enjoy Your Family More